krunch3r76/golem_node_checker/README.md

 references: [1] https://en.wikipedia.org/wiki/Ping_(networking_utility)

 phun sufficient association for inspiration:
 Matthew 6:33-34: But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
-Sufficient unto the day *is* the evil thereof. if you don't get the last sentence, then it still makes a cool "poetic anchor". stay anchored everyone.
+Sufficient unto the day *is* the evil thereof. if you don't get the last sentence, then it still makes a cool "poetic anchor".